Mukhtar Ibrahim: The Witness | City Pages

 Last summer Ibrahim left the Star Tribune after a turn covering city government to run his own news startup, Sahan Journal.
 Sahan, which means “pioneer,” aims to be a constant witness to immigrant communities’ successes, challenges, and transformations—when buildings burn, but also when businesses open.

-Ibrahim has fundraised enough to hire two reporters and a managing editor this summer.
+Ibrahim has fundraised enough to hire several reporters and a managing editor this summer.

 His advice for the next generation of journalists heading into a hyper-competitive, contracting industry trying to make change through outlets like his: go boldly.